FOLK ARTS & CULTURE: Traditional Music & Dance

 |LATINO DANCE SUMMIT at Skidmore College in Saratoga Springs, August 9-11, 2013, a new initiative of the New York Folklore Society, provided a professional development opportunity for the myriad of community-based Latino dance programs in New York State which work with youth.
 The 2013 symposium provided professional development for adult leaders who teach the dance styles of Latin and South America.
 At the same time, it provided an opportunity for teen dancers to showcase their own traditional dance styles to their peers.
 The symposium culminated in a final performance which will be open to the general public.
 Read more and see photographs from the summit and performance...|

-The New York Folklore Society, Building Cultural Bridges, The American Folklore Society, and the New York State Council on the Arts presented
+The New York Folklore Society, Building Cultural Bridges, The American Folklore Society, and the New York State Council on the Arts, with the support of Governor Andrew Cuomo and the New York State Legislature, presented

 The Art of Community: BUILDING AN ARTS & CULTURE SUPPORT NETWORK FOR NEWCOMER ARTISTS IN CENTRAL NEW YORK STATE